LontchiFrank/LontchiFrank/README.md

   </a>
 </div>
 </div>
-### :woman_technologist: About Me :
+ :woman_technologist: About Me :

 I am a Front End Developer and XR enthusiast <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">from Cameroon.

 - :seedling: Exploring and Designing cool User Interfaces.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles and also like to watch movies.
+- :zap: In my free time, I study alogorithms data Structure and read tech articles and also like to watch movies.
 - 🎈 Also biblliophile

 ### :hammer_and_wrench: Languages and Tools :